HappyBoy19940506/-Pipeline-CI-CD/-Jenkins-Azure-NodeJS-NoAgent-NoDocker.md

   * use webhook (No) or token (yes) ?
   * skip indexing?
   * where is the Jenkinsfile
-  * <SET Scan Repo Trigger PERIODCALLY to see whether branch has changed in settings of Blue Ocean>
+  * !!!SET Scan Repo Trigger PERIODCALLY to see whether branch has changed in settings of Blue Ocean!!!